Lifetimes of (near) eternal false vacua: Universes in the massless Schwinger model and its deformations

 In the infinite volume limit, the potential for the zero mode of $\varphi$, which we denote $\varphi_0$, can be written in a manifestly local way as

 The potential in Eq.~\eqref{eq:zeromode} has $p$ degenerate minima corresponding to $\varphi_0 = (2\pi k -\theta)/p$.
 These minima are related by the $\ZZ_p^{(0)}$ discrete shift symmetry, which is spontaneously broken.
-Again, we emphasize that dynamical domain walls between neighboring vacua do not exist as they violate the ``topological'' property of the operator $e^{i\varphi}$ (which is protected by the absence of charge-$1$ matter and the resulting 1-form $\ZZ_p^{(1)}$ symmetry).
+We emphasize that each chiral vacuum lies in a distinct universe.
+Hence, dynamical domain walls between neighboring vacua do not exist as they violate the `topological' property of the operator $U_m(x)$ (which is protected by the absence of charge-$1$ matter and the resulting 1-form $\ZZ_p^{(1)}$ symmetry).
 As a result, these states do not mix even when spacetime is compact: they belong to different universes.
 At the technical level, domain walls cannot exist because each $\ZZ_p^{(0)}$-breaking vacuum lies within a distinct branch of the effective potential.

 At the risk of being pedantic, let us explain how spontaneous symmetry breaking occurs in the presence of universes.
 To conclude that a (0-form) symmetry is spontaneously broken one works in a large but finite spatial volume $V$ and introduces a symmetry-breaking perturbation at some scale $m$ which is small compared to the intrinsic scales (inverse correlation length) of the problem.
 Normally, we say that a symmetry is spontaneously broken when